dryphp/openpgp.php/README.md

 * Encodes and decodes ASCII-armored OpenPGP messages.
 * Parses OpenPGP messages into their constituent packets.
   * Supports both old-format (PGP 2.6.x) and new-format (RFC 4880) packets.
-* Helper class for verifying and signing messages using Crypt_RSA from <http://phpseclib.sourceforge.net>
+* Helper class for verifying, signing, encrypting, and decrypting messages using Crypt_RSA from <http://phpseclib.sourceforge.net>
+* Helper class for encrypting and decrypting messages and keys using Crypt_AES and Crypt_TripleDES from <http://phpseclib.sourceforge.net>

 Users
 -----